Leave Yamada UI a star

 }

-export default extendTheme(customTheme)()
+export const theme = extendTheme(customTheme)()

 The created tokens are specified in the animation of the component's props.
 They can also be used with useAnimation and useDynamicAnimation.